 The MWD project involves construction of modifications to the C&SF Project water management system and related operational changes to provide improved water deliveries to ENP.
 The project consists of structural features with the intended purpose of restoring conveyance between WCAs north of ENP and the Shark River Slough within the park.
 It will also provide flood mitigation to the 8.5 Square Mile Area, a residential area adjacent to the park expansion boundary in the East Everglades.
-The FY 2015 activities include completion of construction of seepage collector in the 8.5 SMA and planning efforts towards development of an operational plan.
+The FY 2016 activities include continuation of operational testing to optimize water management operations, which will ultimately be needed in the development of a final operational plan.

-U.S. Army Corps of Engineers Non-CERP Operations & Maintenance (\$6,844,555)
+U.S. Army Corps of Engineers Non-CERP Operations & Maintenance (\$5,690,000)